Head lice and nits

 • electric combs for head lice

-• tree and plant oil treatments, such as tea tree oil, eucalyptus oil and lavender oil herbal remedies
+• plant oil treatments, such as tea tree oil, eucalyptus oil and lavender oil herbal remedies

 You cannot prevent head lice